-Question / Inquiry Program Response 4.
+Question / Inquiry Program Response 5.
 Explain how your program promotes equity within the program and on campus.
-For example: equity training for all staff and student leaders, hiring from underrepresented communities, etc. The IMPACT AAPI program organizes and funds UC/CSU fieldtrips annually and have invited other student programs (like the FLOW/PUENTE cohort) to join.
-The programs we invite do not have the funding to rent buses for transportation so we support them by utilizing our budget to take other cohorts with us so that they are able to visit these places.
-Also, we partner with multiple equity programs on campus like MPS, Office of Outreach and Men of Color to promote equitable courses and events to all students each year.
+For example: equity training for all staff and student leaders, hiring from underrepresented communities, etc. The IMPACT AAPI program organizes and funds UC/CSU fieldtrips annually and have invited other student programs (like the FLOW/PUENTE/UMOJA cohort) to join.
+The programs we invite sometimes do not have the funding to rent buses for transportation so we support them by utilizing our budget to take other cohorts with us so that they are able to visit these places.
+Also, we partner with multiple equity programs on campus like MPS, Office of Outreach, FLOW and Men of Color to promote equitable courses and events to all students each year.
 Examples include working with MPS to register our students into their programs, working with office of outreach to plan and table at event like the annual conferences for First-Generation College Students, AAPI, Black and Latinx students.
-Also, helping to promote and support the Men of Color with their annual Rock the School Bells conference.
+Also, helping to promote and support the Men of Color with their annual Rock the School Bells conferences.
 Additionally, we have been building an IMPACT AAPI alumni network since many graduated students have returned in the hopes of creating a mentor/mentee program.
 We have been able to create a sense of generativity that will help more and more IMPACT AAPI students in the future.
 Furthermore, IMPACT AAPI participates in regularly scheduled divisional equity meetings to continually access the equity work we do as a division and ways in which we can support each other and the students we serve.

-5. How has your program adapted to providing its services online?
+Question / Inquiry Program Response 6.
+How has your program adapted to providing its services online?
 Alternatively, please provide a clear plan for how your program would provide online services if needed in the future.
 Our program has adapted to online services by getting our students prepared in the summer months before the fall quarter began.
-We implemented a summer bridge where we covered online learning tools such as Zoom, Canvas and college policies and processes.
-Additionally, they learned about the different resources on campus and how to access these things remotely online.
-Also, we prepped our students in individual counseling meetings and provided time in the summer to meet with us to answer any questions they had regarding transfer/graduation or De Anza's online services.
-After the fall quarter began, we sent out a survey to see how students were coping with online instruction and how our program could mitigate these issues early on to ensure our students were successful this school year.
-6. Please indicate which object codes are critical for DASG to fund this year.
+Previously, we have implemented a summer bridge where we covered online learning tools such as Zoom, Canvas and college policies and processes.
+This year our Summer Bridge was in-person, but we also held sessions to show students how to use Zoom for our appointments for example.
+We also held and are holding both in-person and online counseling appointments and classes.
+At Summer Bridge and in COUN 5 (that I teach), they learned about the different resources on campus and how to access these things remotely online and in-person.
+We also prepped our students in individual counseling meetings and provided time in the summer to meet with us so that we could answer any questions they had regarding transfer/graduation or De Anza's online services.
+After the fall quarter began, we sent out our annual survey to see how students were coping with online instruction and how our program could mitigate these issues early on to ensure our students were successful this school year.
+From this survey, we were able to get students in need laptops from OTI so that every student had what they needed to succeed.
+7. Please indicate which object codes are critical for DASG to fund this year.
 Please do NOT list down all of the object codes.
 Student Payroll (2310); Benefits (3200)